Trump: Closing colleges amid outbreaks ‘could cost lives’

 President Donald Trump on Wednesday blasted universities that have canceled in-person classes amid coronavirus outbreaks, saying the move could ultimately cost lives rather than saving them.

 Raising the issue at a White House press briefing, Trump said the virus is akin to the seasonal flu for college students and that students pose a greater safety threat at home with older family members than on college campuses.
-He cited no evidence to support either contention, and the White House did not respond to a request for information about on what Trump based his remarks.
+He cited no evidence to support either contention, and the White House did not respond to a request for information on what Trump based his remarks.

-Health experts have said the novel coronavirus appears to be deadlier than the seasonal flu and more easily transmitted.
-In addition, most college students are 18 and older and thus considered adults, who are more susceptible to coronavirus illnesses than children.
+Health experts have said the novel coronavirus appears to be deadlier than the seasonal flu — initial data suggest a far higher mortality — and it is more easily transmitted.
+Another major difference: There is no vaccine for the novel coronavirus while there is a vaccine for the seasonal flu.

 “It’s significantly safer for students to live with other young people than to go home and spread the virus to older Americans,” Trump said.

+Most college students are 18 and older and thus considered adults, who are more susceptible to coronavirus illnesses than children.
 While older adults face greater risks from COVID-19, the Centers for Disease Control and Prevention reported last month that otherwise healthy young adults can experience lingering symptoms, including cough, fatigue and body aches, for two to three weeks.

+Campuses face unique challenges in keeping students safe and responding to outbreaks, including providing adequate facilities for placing infected or possibly infected students in quarantine.
+A paper posted recently on JAMA Network, a website of the American Medical Association, concluded that containing COVID-19 on a campus would require frequent testing of students, social distancing and other behavioral interventions, and other strategies.

 Trump’s comments follow recent suspensions of in-person instruction at the University of North Carolina at Chapel Hill and at the University of Notre Dame.
 UNC announced Monday that, after a surge in cases during the first week of classes, all undergraduate courses would shift online.
 A day later, Notre Dame canceled campus classes for two weeks amid a sharp increase in cases.